adarshaherle/jobexecutor/design.md

 Job Executor is designed for efficient execution and management of background jobs, focusing on security, resource control, and simplicity.
 It handles:

--  **Job Submission**: Accepts commands and assigns a unique Job ID, initiating the job lifecycle from Queued to completion.
+-  **Job Submission**: Immediately attempts to run the job and returns either a running job ID or an immediate error if the job cannot start.
--  **State Management**: Tracks job status entirely in memory, transitioning through Queued → Running → Completed/Failed/Canceled.
+-  **State Management**: Tracks job status entirely in memory, transitioning through Running → Completed/Failed/Canceled.
 -  **Process Control**: Runs jobs as external processes, capturing output for monitoring and retrieval.
 -  **Resource Isolation**: Utilizes Linux cgroups to enforce per-job CPU, memory, and I/O limits, preventing system resource monopolization.
 -  **Single-Node Operation**: Runs independently without distributed coordination, ensuring simplicity and reliability.